 Children in receipt of Pupil Premium should have equal access to a broad and balanced curriculum, in line with all pupils.
 We intend that they should make similar progress, from their starting points, to non-pupil premium children.
-Through targeted intervention, gaps will be closed.
+Gaps will be closed through targeted, teacher led intervention.